Updates on London attractions 2022 – London attractions are reopened!

 In summer the ceremony is daily and in winter every couple of days, it is best to check the timetable before you go.

-Times for Changing of the Guard at Buckingham Palace are:
+Times for Changing of the Guard at Buckingham Palace most of the time are:

 There is no need to buy a ticket, just turn up and enjoy.

-The gardens are big, and if you want to take them all in, we recommend between 4 hours and a full day visit, this way you can walk around the greenhouses, the beautiful trees, flower beds and water features.
-You must also try the Treetop Walkway, which is an 18 metres high, 200 metres long walkway amongst the trees in the gardens with spectacular views over the gardens.
+The gardens are big, and if you want to take them all in, we recommend between 4 hours and a full day visit, this way you can walk around the greenhouses, the beautiful trees, flower beds, and water features.
+You must also try the Treetop Walkway, which is an 18 meters high, 200 meters long walkway amongst the trees in the gardens with spectacular views over the gardens.

 Cheap Tickets for London’s Attractions

 For Cheap tickets try to look for tickets in the following websites:

 aal.londontheatredirect.com/attractions – website for musical tickets with some attraction.

 Further attractions, tours, and ideas can be found at Expedia.co.uk.

 For more money-saving offers and links, please visit our dedicated London Deals page.